ali-adel/Drowsiness_Detection/README.md

 # HOR: Drowsiness Detection Project

-Welcome to the HOR (Human Object Recognition) project, an initiative focused on real-time drowsiness detection using advanced machine learning techniques.
+Welcome to the HOR project, an initiative focused on real-time drowsiness detection using advanced machine learning techniques.
 This repository contains all the necessary resources for understanding, using, and contributing to the project.

 ## Table of Contents